What's

 Further information about the church appears in the "This

 Week" leaflet or "This Month", the church magazine.
-Note:

-The leaflet can be found on the church's website online.
+Both are available in the church and the leaflet can be found on the church's website online.

 |